 What are the options for managing cash in the current environment of mostly negative interest rates?
-Philippe Renaudin, Head of the Money-Market team at BNP Paribas Asset Management, and Patrick Barbe, Head of the Euro Bond team, believe that it is still possible to generate competitive returns through active management and opportunistic investment strategies.
+Philippe Renaudin, Head of the Money-Market team at BNP Paribas Asset Management believes that it is still possible to generate competitive returns through active management and opportunistic investment strategies.

 What do you expect from the money and short-term bond markets in 2018?